rifqioe/Auctchain-First-Build/README.md

 The Web3 RPC location will be picked up from the `truffle.js` file.

 0. Clone this repo
-0. `npm install truffle`
+0. `npm install -g truffle`
-0. Make sure `testrpc` is running on its default port.
+0. Make sure Ganache opened and running on its default port.
 Then:
   - `truffle compile` - Create artifacts of the contract.
   - `truffle migrate --reset` - Migrate the artifacts to local server.